 Your Altitude Reserve also provides several protections at home and on vacation.
 These include primary rental car collision damage waiver, up to $500,000 of travel accident insurance, trip cancellation and interruption insurance, trip delay reimbursement, emergency evacuation and transportation, repatriation of remains, lost luggage reimbursement, insurance for accidental loss of life or limb, and travel and emergency assistance services to coordinate aid during emergencies.

-You also can take advantage of purchase security, return protection, extended warranty protection, and identity theft protection to protect your purchases.
-The full benefits guide is here (warning: PDF).
+You can also take advantage of purchase security, return protection, extended warranty protection, and identity theft protection to protect your purchases.
+The full guide to benefits is here.

 Altitude Reserve Earning Rates